ESGF/esgf-swt/_posts/2015-02-09-ERROR-403-Forbidden.markdown

 For download of CORDEX data you need to be member of either *CORDEX Research* (for non-commercial research and education only) or *CORDEX Commercial*.

 **Solution in case of a server issue:**

 Try downloading a replica.
-Many data are also available as a copy, especially most CMIP5 data.
+Many data are also available as a replica, especially most CMIP5 data.
 Enable the checkbox “Show All Replicas” in ESGF Search.
 If you want to include the tape based node wdcc-esgf.dkrz.de, which behaves different from a normal ESGF data node, also enable “Show All Versions”.

 [CMIP5 Terms of Use]: http://cmip-pcmdi.llnl.gov/cmip5/docs/CMIP5_modeling_groups.pdf